 Let me get this straight.
 You're saying that tailgaters relieve

-And the closer we ride bumpers, the higher the traffic flow?
+And the closer we ride bumpers, supposedly the higher the traffic

-So should we punish the rare, non-tailgating driver?
+flow?
+So should we punish the rare, gap-leaving driver?

 Wrong, but let's not listen to all the traffic researchers constant